EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
 Historical averages cover the years 2014-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.
 3. We are unable to assign many cases from prior to 2020 in Miami-Dade County to a census tract due to missing street address information.
-As a result, the “Filings Relative to Average” tab in Miami-Dade County census tracts only reflects data in Broward and Palm Beach Counties.
+As a result, the “Filings Relative to Average” tab in Miami-Dade County is currently unavailable.

 {{%/ report_map %}}